 Steps are finally being taken in the right direction – China officially closed its domestic ivory market back in 2017, the USA has taken resolute action, the majority of Africa countries are calling for the trade to end – and the UK Government plans to end almost all domestic ivory trade by October 2018, However, there is still a great deal more to be done.

 While there is still a demand, poachers, and the criminal networks that support them, will continue to destroy a symbol of all that is wild and free.
 There is much we still have to do to end the slaughter and secure a safe, long-term future for these iconic animals.

-What we, the public, do to help stop elephant poaching?
+What we, the public, do to help stop animal poaching and protect the elephant?